victorgan/vgan.ca/about.md

 title: About Victor
 ---

-Victor Gan is currently a student at the University of Waterloo in Canada.
-His research interests are in artificial intelligence and signal processing.
-He likes to program in Haskell and design in Photoshop.
-He currently listens to some Canadian indie bands and This American Life, and also enjoys bouldering, hiking, biking and hostelling on the cheap.
+Victor is currently a student at the University of Waterloo in Canada.
+His research interests lie in artificial intelligence and signal processing.
+He likes to program in Haskell, listen to This American Life, and also enjoys bouldering, hiking, biking and globetrotting on the cheap.
 He takes pictures.

-I try and keep this space tidy but sometimes the second law of thermodynamics catches up with me.

 Things I use, in no particular order
 -----------------------------